ConorWilliams/rsinc/README.md

 *  -d, --dry, do a dry run, no changes are made at all.
 *  -c, --clean, remove any empty directories in local and remote.
 *  -D, --default, sync default folders, specified in `~/.rsinc/config.json`.
-*  -r, --recovery, force recovery mode.
+*  -r, --recover-y, force recovery mode.
 *  -a, --auto, automatically applies changes without requesting permission.
 *  -p, --purge, deletes the `~/.rsinc/master.json` file resulting in a total reset of tracking.